tkrop/go-testing/MAKEFILE.md

 make lint-api      # lints the api specifications in '/zalando-apis'
 ```

+The default target for `make lint` is determined by the selected `CODE_QUALITY`
+level (`min`, `base`, `plus`, and `max`), and the `CODACY` setup (`enabled`,
+`disabled`).
+The default setup is to run the targets `lint-base`, `lint-apis`,
+`lint-markdown`, and `lint-codacy`.
+It can be further customized via changing
+the `TARGETS_LINT` in `Makefile.vars` - if necessary.

-The `lint-*` targets allow some command line arguments:
+The `lint-*` targets for `golangci-lint` allow some command line arguments:

-1. The keyword `linters` to display the linter configurations, or
+1. The keyword `fix` to lint with auto fixing enabled (when supported),
-2. The keyword `fix` enables the auto fixing while linting.
+2. The keyword `config` to shows the effective linter configuration,
+3. The keyword `linters` to display the linters with description, or
-3. `<linter>,...` a list of linters to enable for a quick checks.
+4. `<linter>,...` comma separated list of linters to enable for a quick checks.

-To default target for `make lint` is determined by the setup of the `QUALITY`
-level and the `CODACY` setup, but can also be customized via `TARGETS_LINT` in
-`Makefile.vars`.
-The default is `lint-base lint-apis lint-markdown lint-codacy`.

-The default linter setup is providing a golden path with different levels
+The default linter config is providing a golden path with different levels
 out-of-the-box, i.e. a `min` for legacy code, `base` as standard for active
 projects, and `plus` for experts and new projects, and `max` enabling all
 but the conflicting disabled linters.
 Besides, there is an `all` level that
 allows to experience the full linting capability.

 Independen of the golden path this setting provides, the lint expert levels
-can be customized in two ways.
+can be customized in three ways.

-1. Linters can be enabled and disabled by providing the linter names to the
+1. The default way is to add additional linters for any level by setting the
+  `LINTERS_CUSTOM` variable adding a white space separated list of linters.
+2. Less comfortable and a bit trickier is the approach to override the linter
-  space separated lists in the variables `LINTERS_DISABLED`, `LINTERS_DEFAULT`,
+  config variables `LINTERS_DISABLED`, `LINTERS_DEFAULT`, `LINTERS_MINIMUM`,
-  `LINTERS_MINIMUM`, `LINTERS_BASELINE`, and `LINTERS_EXPERT`.
+  `LINTERS_BASELINE`, and `LINTERS_EXPERT`, to change the standards.
-2. The linters configs can be mainly changed via `.golangci.yaml`, as well as
+3. Last the linter configs can be changed via `.golangci.yaml`, as well as
-  via `.codacy.yaml`, `.markdownlint.yaml`, and `revive.toml`, for Codacy
+  via `.codacy.yaml`, `.markdownlint.yaml`, and `revive.toml`.
-  linters.

-However, customizing `.golangci.yaml` is currently not advised, since the
+However, customizing `.golangci.yaml` and other config files is currently not
-`Makefile` is updating and enforcing a common version.
+advised, since the `Makefile` is designed to update and enforce a common
+version on running `update-*` targets.

-## Install targets
+### Install targets

 The install targets installs the latest build version of a command in the
 `${GOPATH}/bin` directory for simple command line execution.